linbingquan/autojump/README.md

 [![autojump](logo.svg "autojump")](https://github.com/linbingquan/autojump)

-In OSChina, Zhihu, Juejin, Jianshu and CSDN websites will jump to third-party links without feeling, which can save a lot of time.
+In OSChina, Gitee, Zhihu, Juejin, Jianshu and CSDN websites will jump to third-party links without feeling, which can save a lot of time.

 ## Installing